19ce074/My_Docs/Azure/app-service_azureblob_azuremysql.md

 10. Once the resource group is created successfully, you will see a notification indicating that the deployment is complete.
 You can then click on the "Go to resource group" button to navigate to the newly created resource group.

+---

 ## 2) Create Azure App service

-Sure!
  Here are the steps to create an Azure App Service in Markdown syntax:

 1. **Sign in to Azure Portal**: Open a web browser and navigate to the [Azure Portal](https://portal.azure.com/).
 Sign in with your Azure account credentials.